OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: OpenMixup

-\paragraph{Empirical Analysis.} \textbf{(1) Calibrations}: To verify the calibration ability to exist mixup methods, we evaluate them by the expected calibration error (ECE) on CIFAR-100~\citep{Krizhevsky2009Cifar}, \textit{i.e.}, the absolute discrepancy between accuracy and confidence. \textbf{(2) CAM visualization}: We utilize mixed sample visualization, a series of CAM variants~\citep{wacv2018GradCAMpp, ijcnn2020EigenCAM} (\textit{e.g.}, Grad-CAM~\citep{selvaraju2017gradcam}) to directly analyze the classification accuracy and especially the localization capabilities of mixup augmentation algorithms through top-1 top-2 accuracy predicted targets. \textbf{(3) Loss landscape}: We apply loss landscape evaluation~\citep{nips2018VisualizingLoss} to further analyze the degree of loss smoothness. \textbf{(4) Training loss and accuracy curve}: We utilize the plot of training loss and validation accuracy curves to analyze the training stability, the property of preventing over-fitting, and the convergence speed of mixup augmentations.
+\paragraph{Empirical Analysis.} \textbf{(1) Calibrations}: To verify the calibration of existing methods, we evaluate them by the expected calibration error (ECE) on CIFAR-100~\citep{Krizhevsky2009Cifar}, \textit{i.e.}, the absolute discrepancy between accuracy and confidence. \textbf{(2) CAM visualization}: We utilize mixed sample visualization, a series of CAM variants~\citep{wacv2018GradCAMpp, ijcnn2020EigenCAM} (\textit{e.g.}, Grad-CAM~\citep{selvaraju2017gradcam}) to directly analyze the classification accuracy and especially the localization capabilities of mixup augmentation algorithms through top-1 top-2 accuracy predicted targets. \textbf{(3) Loss landscape}: We apply loss landscape evaluation~\citep{nips2018VisualizingLoss} to further analyze the degree of loss smoothness of different mixup augmentation methods. \textbf{(4) Training loss and accuracy curve}: We plot the training losses and validation accuracy curves of various mixup methods to analyze the training stability, the ability to prevent over-fitting, and convergence speed. \textbf{(5) Quality metric of learned weights}: Employing \texttt{WeightWatch}~\citep{NC2021weightwatcher}, we plot the Power Law (PL) exponent alpha metric of learned parameters with mixup algorithms to study their properties on different scenarios, \textit{e.g.,} acting as the regularizer to prevent overfitting or expanding more data as the augmentation technique to learn better representations.